How to help Ukraine and its people

 During emergencies, staff at the scene make sure your money is used properly and spent effectively on the ground.
 We also work closely with the UN and other charities to ensure money is spent most effectively.

 So that services help as many people as possible, any organisation faces associated costs.
 Whether here in the UK or overseas, we work very hard to keep these to a minimum, and on average these equate to around 9 per cent.

 The rest will help the Ukraine Red Cross Society, International Committee of the Red Cross, and other Red Cross partners working in border countries, to support the humanitarian response in Ukraine and the border countries.

 - Supporting families with food, first aid and medicines

 - Helping to repair homes, healthcare centres, schools and community centres.

-What happens if the British Red Cross raises more funds than needed?
+What happens if the British Red Cross raises more funds for Ukraine than needed?

 The Ukraine Crisis Appeal will support people in areas currently affected and those potentially affected in the future by the crisis.

 In the event that we raise more money than can be reasonably and efficiently spent, any surplus funds will be used to help us prepare for and respond to other humanitarian disasters anywhere in the world.